andreagigli/datascience_portfolio/README.md

 # ML and Data Science Portfolio

 ## Description
 A portfolio of machine learning and data science projects using my own ML and Data Science Python package.
+Each branch investigates a different data science task or application domain.

 ## Project Structure